Herbalist Naturopath: The Benefits of Natural Medicine

 Preparation of Herbal Remedies

-Teas are a popular method of preparing herbal remedies and involve steeping herbs in hot water for a period of time.
+Teas are a popular method of preparing herbal remedies and involve steeping herbs in hot water for some time.
 Tinctures are another common method and involve steeping herbs in alcohol or glycerin to extract the medicinal compounds.

 Capsules are a convenient way to take herbal remedies, and salves are used topically to treat skin conditions.